Aym-brz/projetIA/README.md

 - **No Penalty for Failures**: The pendulum resets in random positions after each training episode.

 ## TODO
+- Fix the state_subscriber so that the data extracted is correct
 - Add possibility to change the speed of the trolley
 - Receive the angle and speed of the joints in pytorch
 - Send trolley speed to the model from pytorch